21 Best Things To Do In Manhattan In One Day (2025)

 Discovering Hidden Gems Affiliate Link Disclosure

-There are so many amazing things to do in New York City, specifically in Manhattan.
+There are so many amazing things to do in New York City.

 If you’re short on time, the best itinerary is to try to see as much of Manhattan as possible in one day.